Learning Strategic Value and Cooperation in Multi-Player Stochastic Games through Side Payments: Practical Computation via Coalition Sampling

-Additionally, $\hs$ and $\hs*$ disagree on just how strong Player B is.
-While $\hs$ and $\hs*$ often agree on the relative strength of the players, they do not always.
-For example, at State 5, there is a strong disagreement about the strength of Player B: in this state, Player A is occupying the goal of Player B. The $\hs$ value considers all players to be roughly equal, since Player A cannot proceed to his own goal without moving off of the goal of Player B. However, the $\hs*$ value takes the threat of Players A and C working together much more seriously. \textbf{Prisoners.} The game depicted in Fig. \ref{fig:prisoners_coco_figure} is based on the classic normal-form Prisoners' Dilemma game, with each agent having her own goal located at the end of her respective hallway and a shared goal in the center.
+Additionally, $\Hss$ and $\cocon$ disagree on just how strong Player B is.
+While $\Hss$ and $\cocon$ often agree on the relative strength of the players, they do not always.
+For example, at State 5, there is a strong disagreement about the strength of Player B: in this state, Player A is occupying the goal of Player B. The $\Hss$ value considers all players to be roughly equal, since Player A cannot proceed to his own goal without moving off of the goal of Player B. However, the $\cocon$ value takes the threat of Players A and C working together much more seriously.

+\textbf{Prisoners Grid Game.} The game depicted in Fig. \ref{fig:prisoners_coco_figure} is based on the classic normal-form Prisoners' Dilemma game, with each agent having her own goal located at the end of her respective hallway and a shared goal in the center.
 In this grid game, moving towards the shared goal (defecting) is the rational strategy for each agent If any agent chooses to move towards the shared goal, the others also prefer to move towards it to potentially win the tiebreaker.
 However, if agents cooperate and move towards their own goals, they all can receive a higher expected value.

 The side payments table in Fig. \ref{fig:prisoners_coco_figure} illustrates the payments exchanged during the players' progression.
 Player D strategically pays Players A, B, and C to move away from the shared objective, gaining a significant advantage over them.
 As a result, A, B, and C become vulnerable and are forced to pay Player D to stay in place temporarily, in order to position themselves to reach their individual goals.
 Once each player is in a position to score, no further side payments are made among them.
-Notably, $\hs$ and $\hs*$ agree exactly on the values of the players at each state in this game, as well as the side payments.
-The Correlated-$Q$ policy has each player choose their rational strategy of attempting to move into the shared goal, resulting in a win with a probability of 0.25 and an expected value of 24.0, which is significantly lower than the $\hs$ value.
+Notably, $\Hss$ and $\cocon$ agree exactly on the values of the players at each state in this game, as well as the side payments.
+The Correlated-$Q$ policy has each player choose their rational strategy of attempting to move into the shared goal, resulting in a win with a probability of 0.25 and an expected value of 24.0, which is significantly lower than the $\Hss$ value.